EVER WONDERED ABOUT GOD

 In summary, the gospels are not only trustworthy documents in general, but as we look at some of the most important aspects of Jesus in the gospels, like his radical personal claims, his miracles, his trial and crucifixion, and his resurrection, their historical veracity shines through.
 God has acted in history, and we can know it.

 See article entitled “The Evidence for Jesus” for the five lines of evidence supporting the general credibility of the Gospel records of Jesus’ life.

 2. The other way is to establish specific facts about Jesus without assuming the general reliability of the Gospels.
-The key here are the so-called “Criteria of Authenticity” which enable us to establish specific sayings or events in Jesus’ life as historical.
-Scholars involved in the quest of the historical Jesus have enunciated a number of these criteria for detecting historically authentic features of Jesus, such as dissimilarity to Christian teaching, multiple attestation, linguistic semitisms, traces of Palestinian milieu, retention of embarrassing material, coherence with other authentic material, and so forth.
+The key here is the so-called “Criteria of Authenticity” which enables us to establish specific sayings or events in Jesus’ life as historical.
+Scholars involved in the quest of the historical Jesus have enunciated a number of these criteria for detecting historically authentic features of Jesus, such as dissimilarity to Christian teaching, multiple attestations, linguistic semitisms, traces of Palestinian milieu, retention of embarrassing material, coherence with other authentic material, and so forth.

 X. Do Miracles Happen.?

 1 In the beginning God created the heavens and the earth.

 The first and biggest of miracles; Genesis 1:1 God created everything out of nothing.
 And then it follows that all of the miracles described in the Bible are not really problematic, not even the resurrection of Christ.